The Jeweler

 createLock

-- Takes a selected amount of JEWEL to deposit and days to lock and gives back cJEWEL based on the values chosen (only available if you have 0 cJEWEL)increaseAmount
+- Takes a selected amount of JEWEL to deposit and days to lock and gives back cJEWEL based on the values chosen (only available if you have 0 cJEWEL)

-- Allows players to add more JEWEL to your deposited balance and receive more cJEWEL based on the remaining locking schedule for their existing balanceincreaseUnlockTime
+- Allows players to add more JEWEL to your deposited balance and receive more cJEWEL based on the remaining locking schedule for their existing balance

-- Allows players to receive cJEWEL by extending the unlocking period of their existing JEWEL balanceclaimReward
+- Allows players to receive cJEWEL by extending the unlocking period of their existing JEWEL balance

-- Allows players to claim any pending fee-distribution rewards from the JewelerupdatePool
+- Allows players to claim any pending fee-distribution rewards from the Jeweler

-- Will update the rewards available to everyone with cJEWEL by pulling in fees from the Fee Collector contract (this is also called whenever anyone deposits, extends unlocking periods, claims rewards, or withdraws)withdraw
+- Will update the rewards available to everyone with cJEWEL by pulling in fees from the Fee Collector contract (this is also called whenever anyone deposits, extends unlocking periods, claims rewards, or withdraws)

-- Allows players to withdraw their entire JEWEL balance from the Jeweler if their locking period is expiredemergencyWithdraw
+- Allows players to withdraw their entire JEWEL balance from the Jeweler if their locking period is expired

 - Allows players to withdraw before their locking period is expired, but with a 50% penalty (which is burned)